mmottl/res/README.md

 Usage
 -----

+The API is fully documented and can be built as HTML using `make doc`.
+It is also available [online](http://mmottl.bitbucket.org/projects/res/api/).

 The preparameterized modules (default strategy) and the functors for mapping strategy-implementations to this kind of modules are contained and documented in file `lib/res.mli`.